suzuki-shunsuke/lock-action/CONTRIBUTING.md

 aqua i -l
 ```

-After you update code, you have to run the following things.

-- Build TypeScript
-- Test JavaScript Action
-- Format code

 ## Node.js version management

 This project depends on Node.js, and there are a lot of Node.js version managers.